DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

 Commonwealth and Northern Territory government groups were not identical, there was a high degree of overlap, with a total of twenty communities targeted in the Northern Territory, all of which had a population upward of 300.
-The decision not to direct the new funding to smaller communities and outstations was that the transport links between the ‘hub’ target towns and the smaller communities in their sphere of influence would be upgraded, with a view to encouraging and assisting residents of these smaller communities to utilize the hub services.
+The reason not to direct the new funding to smaller communities and outstations was that the transport links between the ‘hub’ target towns and the smaller communities in their sphere of influence would be upgraded, with a view to encouraging and assisting residents of these smaller communities to utilize the hub services.

 New houses were built on the proviso that the prioritized communities signed a lease, ensuring that the Commonwealth had responsibilities for housing in Aboriginal communities.
-The lease arrangements were part of government’s secure tenure policy, and allowed all community houses to choose to transfer to a public housing model.
-Meanwhile, other remote Indigenous Communities not classified as priority/growth towns or outstations continued to receive funding targeted towards specific services such as local government municipal services (power, water, waste management, roads), health clinics, schools, and police stations.
+The lease arrangements were part of the government’s secure tenure policy, and allowed all community houses to choose to transfer to a public housing model.
+Meanwhile, other remote Indigenous communities not classified as priority/growth towns or outstations continued to receive funding targeted towards specific services such as local government municipal services (power, water, waste management, roads), health clinics, schools, and police stations.
-They would also later be asked for a lease, so that their houses could be renovated, upgraded or rebuilt (for houses deemed inhabitable[^28]).
-Outstations continued to receive general-purpose infrastructure and service funding through a network of outstation resource agencies and shire/regional councils, which were in turn funded by the Northern Territory government.
-In 2014-15, 423[^29] were funded under the Northern Territory government’s homeland programs for housing and municipal and essential services.
-The Northern Territory government asserted that the funding provided was making a contribution to living in the outstations, recognizing that funding was insufficient to meet all the service and infrastructure needs of residents.
-There were no new houses for outstations, and the previous ATSIC moratorium of new outstations remains in place.
+They would also later be asked for a lease, so that their houses could be renovated, upgraded or rebuilt (for houses deemed uninhabitable).[^28] Outstations continued to receive general-purpose infrastructure and service funding through a network of outstation resource agencies and shire/regional councils, which were in turn funded by the Northern Territory government.
+In 2014–15, 423 were funded under the Northern Territory government’s homeland programs for housing and municipal and essential services.[^29] The Northern Territory government asserted that the funding provided was making a contribution to living in the outstations, recognizing that funding was insufficient to meet all the service and infrastructure needs of residents.
+There were no new houses for outstations, and the previous ATSIC moratorium on new outstations remains in place.

 While the significant increase in funding was welcomed by large